CSuperlei/HIFT/README.md

 * crossbar.json is used to configure the 1T1R crossbar.

 ### Vanilla Net
 * Vanilla Net is an extremely lightweight neural network model proposed by Chen [[1]](https://arxiv.org/abs/2305.12972).
-In our paper, Vanilla Net is used to recognize the HIFT Fourier transform EEG spectrum.
+In our manuscript, Vanilla Net is used to recognize the HIFT Fourier transform EEG spectrum.

+### UHDFour Net
+* UHDFour-Net embeded Fourier transform in to nerual network for ultra-high-definition low-Light image enhancement [[2]](https://arxiv.org/abs/2302.11831).
+In our manuscript， UHDFour Net is the backbone of HIFT's LLIE in real-world application.

 ## License
 * This project is covered under the MIT License.